strenkml/Recommender/README.md

 Note: Depending on your environment, some additional PyTorch Geometric dependencies (e.g., `torch-scatter`, `torch-sparse`) may be required separately.
 Refer to the [PyTorch Geometric installation guide](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) for your specific OS and CUDA version.

 ### Running the Application

+#### Recommended

+Use the pre-compiled executable available in the **Releases** section of this repository.
+This option simplifies the setup process by bundling all necessary dependencies.

+1. Download the latest release executable from the [Releases](#) section.
+2. Run the executable to start the application.

+#### Advanced

+For users who prefer to run the application from the source code, follow the instructions below:

 1. **Clone** or **download** this repository.
 2. **Navigate** into the project folder.